Anti-Dumping Duties

 A preliminary decision is first made.
 The decision can be to impose preliminary anti-dumping duties while the investigation continues.
 Preliminary duties will be in place for a maximum of 200 days.

-Exporters who did not participate in the investigation will be subject to the countrywide duty or residual duty.
+Exporters who do not participate in the investigation will be subject to the countrywide duty or residual duty.

 A final decision is taken when ITAC has completed its investigation.
 The preliminary duties may be converted to final duties.
 Alternatively, the final duties may be lower or higher than the preliminary duties.